Recovery in a Serene and Welcoming Mountain Setting

 At Mountain Springs Recovery, we strive to make recovery affordable.
 We provide full, up-front, transparent pricing.
 Based on your insurance or other payment options, we provide the closest possible out-of-pocket price quote before your stay begins.

 We are passionate in our belief that recovery from addiction should be affordable—that cost should never prevent you from getting the care you need.
-As such, Chapters accepts most PPO insurance.
+As such, Mountain Springs accepts most PPO insurance.
 We also accept all forms of payment for treatment.

 If you want find out if your insurance can cover some, most or all of your rehab expenses just fill out form below.
 We will contact you right away!
 There is no obligation when you fill out our insurance form to get a quote, and your information is 100% confidential